ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 #### Pin

 Similar to the `Soft Pin` used with Rigids, this creates a new position and orientation a marker will try and reach.
+It's exactly what you get using `Guide Space = World` on the markers themselves, but with the convenience of a new transform you can animate.
+They will both try and pull on the marker, greatest stiffness wins!

 https://user-images.githubusercontent.com/2152766/138454713-ceaedf52-3777-4af8-81de-e543318316f5.mp4 controls